TLS Certificate Management

 About the API

 MTLS-authentication is used to protect some AEMO APIs.
-For a successful MTLS connection to be established with the API, you will need:
+For a successful MTLS connection to be established with the API:

-• The AEMO certificate authority (server, root and CA certificates) must be trusted by your systems (e.g. added to your trusted certificate authority stores and/or security policies) to trust communication from AEMO.
-See AEMO Hub and signing certificate downloads to download these certificates.
+• The AEMO certificate authority (server, root and CA certificates) must be trusted by your systems (for example, added to your trusted certificate authority stores and security policies) to trust communication from AEMO.
+To download these certificates, see AEMO Hub Signing Certificates.

-• A valid AEMO-signed TLS certificate to establish a TLS connection with the AEMO system, which this API allows you to manage these TLS certificates.
+• Have a valid AEMO-signed TLS certificate to establish a TLS connection with the AEMO system.

-To use the TLS Certificate Management API you must:
+Before using the TLS Certificate Management API, you must:

 • Be a Registered Participant with a Participant ID.